 Just so there’s no confusion, the Forté itself isn’t a charger and doesn’t come with one.
 It includes a circular holder for the Apple MagSafe charging puck.
-This is set on a hinge that swivels across 70 degrees.
+This is set on a hinge that swivels.

-And because the iPhone is held to the charger with magnets, you can put its screen in landscape or portrait — it’s your choice.
+Because the iPhone is held to the charger with magnets, you can put its screen in landscape or portrait — it’s your choice.
 Or anything in between.
-And there’s a swiveling hinge just below the charging pad that lets you angle the screen over 70 degrees to point it directly toward your face for video calls — a feature not every iPhone stand provides.
-And the hinge isn’t flimsy so it stays where you put it.
+The swiveling hinge just below the charging pad lets you angle the screen over 70 degrees to point it directly toward your face for video calls — a feature not every iPhone stand provides.
+And the hinge isn’t flimsy, so it stays where you put it.

 Removing the handset from the stand is as easy as picking it up.
 But don’t be concerned it’ll fall off.
-The MagSafe magnets hold tightly.
-I can tap on the screen, even thump the front or back of the handset without it coming loose.
+The MagSafe magnets hold the iPhone in place tightly.
+I can tap on the screen, even thump the front or back of the handset, without it coming loose.

-The power cable for the MagSafe charging puck fits into a slot in the support strut so it’s mostly out of sight.
+The power cable for the MagSafe charging puck fits into a slot in the support strut, so it remains mostly out of sight.

 All the Twelve South Forté components are white plastic.
 It looks professional, and goes well with Apple’s preference for white accessories.
-Still, a black or dark grey version would have been nice, too.
+Still, a black or dark gray version would have been nice, too.

-The sand isn’t really intended for travel.
+The stand isn’t really intended for travel.
 But the two components of the stand can be separated by removing a screw.
 This means you could take them apart and put them in a bag.
-You’ll need to keep a small hex key in your kit, though.
+You’d need to keep a small hex key in your kit, though.

 As noted, the Twelve South Forté is a holder for the official Apple MagSafe Charger.
-This offers 15W, the fastest wireless charging option available for and iOS device.
+This offers 15W, the fastest wireless charging option available for an iOS device.

 In my hands-on testing, it raises the battery level of an iPhone 12 between 25% and 30% in half an hour.

 Because the accessory requires MagSafe, it was designed for the iPhone 12 and iPhone 13 series.
 That said, there are adapters that let earlier models use MagSafe accessories.